afshinamighi/Courses/basecamp/week06/inf-bc-w06-python.md

 ```
 ## Assignment:

-1. Create an application that manages contacts in an adressbook.
+1. Create an application that manages contacts in an addressbook.
 The following requirements should be implemented:
 	- Add a contact with first name and last name (only alphabet), multiple (unique) e-mails (containing at least one '@'),
 multiple (unique) phone numbers (only digits).
 Also, an ID should be generated which should be 1 higher
 than the highest current ID.